cafjs/caf_sharing/README.md

 # Caf.js

-Co-design permanent, active, stateful, reliable cloud proxies with your web app and gadgets.
+Co-design cloud assistants with your web app and IoT devices.

 See https://www.cafjs.com